 Now go to Device Manager (type device manager in the advanced search at the bottom left corner)

 - Choose the device from the list and do a right-click on it

 - Select Update Driver Software from the list

 - Then click on Browse my computer for device software

 - Select Let me pick from a list of device drivers on my computer

 - If it says Driver is not digitally signed, press Next

-Windows 10 combines the features of Windows 7 and 8 so it is not so complicated for those who have used previous versions of Windows OS.
-Initially, when Windows 10 was launched, the updates for many hardware accessories were not available but now most of them have introduced new drivers that are compatible, but still, if anyone faces such issue, can take help from our article.
+Windows 10 combines the features of Windows 7 and 8, so it is not so complicated for those who have used previous versions of Windows OS.
+Initially, when Windows 10 was launched, the updates for many hardware accessories were not available.
+However, now most of them have introduced new compatible drivers, but still, if anyone faces such an issue, can take help from our article.